GMR Group: UP Yoddha

 UP Yoddha (UPY) is a Kabaddi team based in Lucknow, Uttar Pradesh that plays in the Pro Kabaddi League.

-1Sports
+Seattle Orcas

+The Seattle Orcas were founded in 2023 and compete in the Major League Cricket (MLC).
+They were runner up in 2023.

 GMR Varalakshmi Foundation

 GMR Varalakshmi Foundation (GMRVF), the Corporate Social Responsibility wing of the Group, develops innovative and locale-specific initiatives in the areas of Education; Health, Hygiene & Sanitation; Empowerment & Livelihoods; and Community development programmes.

-GMR Engineering College
+GMR RAXA

-GMR Engeenering college is one of the reputed colleges in GMR’s hailing district of Srikakulam, Andhra Pradesh providing quality technical education since more that 25 years.
+GMR RAXA is a private security company founded in 2005.
+It provide various security services like specialised security services, drone services, security consultancy, aviation security, fire safety and technical security.
+It is composed of former member of the military and law enforcement agencies.